 M: What did you enjoy about the PMP course?

 B: The course was interactive.
 The instructor kept my attention, which sometimes isn’t the easiest thing to do.
-She wrote down the most important aspects that we needed to memorize on poster boards and hung them around the room, so we saw them constantly throughout the week.
-The poster boards were helpful to get the information down pat!
-It was way more interesting and fun than I thought a “boot camp” course would be.
+It was way more interesting and fun than I thought an intensive prep course would be.

 M: What advice would you give to someone studying for the PMP?
 What are some study tips/takeaways you implemented?